16 Best Beaches in the Dominican Republic

 If you’re feeling a little peckish, locals offer fresh coconut water and seafood snacks.
 As there are no nearby restaurants or bars, we suggest bringing a packed lunch and cold drinks to keep you replenished for the whole day.
 The road to the beach is difficult to travel on, so make sure you’re wearing comfortable shoes on your walk down.

-We hope our guide has shown you the best beaches in the Dominican Republic!
-Each beach has unique features to make your beach day memorable with your loved ones.
-Make sure to let us know how the beaches were and which one was your favorite whilst you were on vacation.
+We hope our guide has shown you the 16 most beautiful beaches in the Dominican Republic!
+Each beach, whether you’re visiting the East, North, West or Samaná Peninsula regions, offers unique features to make your beach day memorable with your loved ones.
+Make sure to let us know how the Dominican beaches were and which one was your favorite while you were on vacation.